arduino/docs-content/content/hardware/11.accessories/modulino-nodes/modulino-movement/tutorials/how-movement-mp/content.md

     print("")
     sleep_ms(100)
 ```

 The code example provided shows how to initialize the sensor, read the acceleration data, and display it on the console.

 The data is continuously updated, showing the current acceleration values in real time.
 It can be easily adapted to trigger actions at certain movement thresholds or to detect specific motion patterns in your projects.

-### Troubleshooting
+## Troubleshooting

-#### Sensor Not Reachable
+### Sensor Not Reachable

 If your Modulino's power LED isn't on or the sensor isn't responsive, first check that the board is properly connected:

 - Ensure both the board and the Modulino are connected to your computer, and that the power LEDs on both are lit.
 - If the issue persists, make sure the Qwiic cable is properly clicked into place.

-#### Library Not Installed Properly
+### Library Not Installed Properly

 If you encounter an issue with the `import ModulinoMovement` command, verify that the Modulino library is correctly installed:

 - Check your Library installer to ensure the library is installed and up-to-date.
 - Re-install the library through the Library Manager.

-#### Inaccurate Values
+### Inaccurate Values

 If the sensor values are not accurate, make sure:

 - The sensor is not placed on an unstable surface that might cause unwanted vibrations.
 - All exposed electronics are not touching any conductive surfaces, as this could interfere with readings.
 - The board is mounted securely when measuring precise movements.

+## Conclusion

+The **Modulino Movement** is a digital 6-axis IMU sensor that communicates over I²C and follows the Modulino form factor.
+It includes standard Qwiic connectors for quick, solderless connections and easy daisy-chaining with other modules.
+Paired with the Modulino library, it makes accessing motion data straightforward, allowing you to focus on experimenting or building your system logic.
+It's a small, reliable module suited for both quick tests and longer-term setups.

-# What Is Next?
+## What Is Next?

 Now that you've learned how to use your Modulino Movement, you're all set to integrate it into your projects!

 - Use the movement data to detect different patterns and use these as inputs for your projects.
 - Create a motion-activated alarm that triggers when unexpected movement is detected.
 - Build a balance game that challenges players to keep the sensor level within certain parameters.
 - Make a pedometer that counts steps based on the characteristic motion patterns of walking.

-# Conclusion

-The **Modulino Movement** is a digital 6-axis IMU sensor that communicates over I²C and follows the Modulino form factor.
-It includes standard Qwiic connectors for quick, solderless connections and easy daisy-chaining with other modules.
-Paired with the Modulino library, it makes accessing motion data straightforward, allowing you to focus on experimenting or building your system logic.
-It's a small, reliable module suited for both quick tests and longer-term setups.